-The Transparent Proxy Authentication tab is also always present, but it applies only if Content Gateway is deployed as a transparent proxy.
+The Transparent Proxy Authentication tab is present unless no user authentication is configured.
+However, settings on the page apply only when Content Gateway is a transparent proxy.

-The other tabs are dynamic based on the authentication method selected in the Authentication section of Configure > My Proxy.
+The other tabs are dynamic based on the authentication method selected in the Authentication section of Configure > My Proxy > Basic.